Emily Carr University of Art + Design

 MIRA: ILLUSIONS IN PRINT

 What if photographs were interactive?
-How might that change the way we view, design, and market an image that is no longer bound to a static form?
+How might we view, design, and market an image no longer bound to a static form?

-These were the questions that inspired my capstone project.
-Set in the year 2100, I explored a technology that has the weight and feeling of paper but the interactive capabilities of a tablet.
+These were the questions that inspired my undergrad capstone project.
+Set in the year 2100, I explored a technology with the weight and feeling of paper but the interactive capabilities of a tablet.
 In my imaginary world, this technology has recently been released and is about to change the world of print and photography.

 Within this framework, I developed a fictitious magazine titled Mira and imagined what their first foray into using this new interactive paper might look like.
 In the space I’ve created, Mira is the first magazine to take on this highly technical invention with a specific focus on fashion photography and editorial storytelling.